fbaeuerlein/cpp-vscode-template/README.md

 ### Documentation

 For documentation purposes doxygen, plantuml and some markdown supporting extensions are installed.
 Also the necessary packages are considered in the dockerfile.

+#### Live Server

+If you are developing within the dev containers, opening a browser from the tasks is not possible.
+So use the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension to display HTML files (e.g. from doxygen or coverage).
+It automatically reloads the pages on change.
+So you don't even to do a reload!

+Adapt the port settings in `.vscode/settings.json` and `.devcontainer/devcontainer.json` to connect on localhost to the specified port with your browser.

 #### Doxygen